- Selecting the Best Clubs for Left-Handed Players

 - Not suitable for lower handicappers/better players

-If you are a beginner lefty looking for an affordable set of irons then this set should be considered.
-They have a number of benefits and are well-liked by many higher handicap and beginner golfers as well as juniors.
+If you are a beginner lefty looking for an affordable set of irons, then you should certainly consider this set.
+They have several benefits and are well-liked by many higher handicapped and beginner golfers, as well as juniors.

 The stainless steel irons have a large and forgiving sweet spot.
 The center of gravity is positioned low for more accurate strikes.
-The 4 and 5 irons have a full hollow design for enhanced forgiveness and the 6 to sand wedge are cast with a polished surface.
+The 4 and 5 irons have a full hollow design for enhanced forgiveness, and the 6 to sand wedges are cast with a polished surface.

 After many years of near neglect, the lefty golfer is now spoilt for choice.
 There are many great options to consider.

-While we have done extensive research to bring you only the very best clubs for lefties, one set stood out for us, the Callaway Men’s Strata Complete Golf Set.
+While we have done extensive research to bring you only the very best left-handed golf clubs, one set stood out for us, the Callaway Men’s Strata Complete Golf Set.

-Despite being great value for money the set has a lot to offer.
-It is a comprehensive set that contains pretty much everything you will need.
-The quality set even includes 2 woods, 2 hybrids, a pitching wedge, sand wedge as well as a decent putter and quality golf bag.
+Despite being great value for money, the set has a lot to offer.
+It is a comprehensive bundle that contains pretty much everything you will need.
+It even includes 2 woods, 2 hybrids, a pitching wedge, sand wedge, as well as a decent putter and quality golf bag.
 It has been specifically designed and optimized for lefties and is a popular option.

-Give some thought to your specific needs, your skills, and your budget.
+Just first make sure that you give some thought to your specific needs, your skills, and your budget before buying.
 This will guide you towards the perfect set to help you find the best golf clubs for lefties.
 You cannot go wrong with any of the options we have featured.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.